Switzerland: Court clears climate activists over Credit Suisse tennis stunt | DW | 13.01.2020

-A court has ruled in favor of climate activists who stormed a Credit Suisse branch in protest of fossil fuel investments.
-The verdict comes with tennis star Roger Federer under fire for his sponsorship ties to the bank.
+A court has ruled in favor of climate activists who stormed a Credit Suisse branch in protest over fossil fuel investments.
+The verdict comes with tennis star Roger Federer under fire for his sponsorship with the bank.

 A Swiss court has ruled in favor of a dozen young climate activists who occupied a branch of a Credit Suisse bank and played tennis in a protest against fossil fuel investments.